GarwelGarwel/Rimocracy/README.md

 The source code and latest release will always be available on [Github](https://github.com/GarwelGarwel/Rimocracy).
 Issue reports and pull requests are welcome.

 This mod is distributed under MIT License.
+Icons and textures used were provided by [Flaticon.com](https://flaticon.com) and are distributed under their license.